Alvarez and Marsal: HealthSouth

-Industry Reports
+Industry reports

 Alvarez & Marsal produces several strategic reports.
 These reports include the A&M Activist Alert (AAA), a statistical analysis and predictor of shareholder activism in Europe; the Banking Pulse Report, which compares the profitability and resilience performance metrics of key banks across specific regions and; The Shape of Retail report series, a compilation of data and commentary on the sector’s performance and trends.

 Competitors

-Alvarez & Marsal often competes for its traditional turnaround and interim management work with other specialty firms such as Berkeley Research Group, FTI Consulting and AlixPartners, and since 2001 has been competing with more traditional consulting firms, such as McKinsey & Company and Boston Consulting Group, for work supporting Private Equity funds and corporations.
+Alvarez & Marsal often competes for its traditional turnaround and interim management work with other specialty firms such as Berkeley Research Group, FTI Consulting and AlixPartners, and since 2001 has been competing with more traditional consulting firms, such as McKinsey & Company, Boston Consulting Group, Bain & Company for work supporting Private Equity funds and corporations.